 Respond Listen carefully to what the person is telling you.
 Do not interrupt; keep questions to a minimum; do not promise to keep the information secret Refer Is someone in immediate danger?
-YES NO Call the police (999) Talk to the club's Welfare Officer in confidence (Tae Catford, t_l_catford @yahoo.co.uk 07930 THEN 162505; Talk to the LTA Safe and Inclusive Tennis Team (020 8487 7000) as soon as possible [Mon-Fri, 9am-5pm].
+YES Call the police (999) THEN NO Talk to the club's Welfare Officer in confidence - Amanda Waite (07866 422828); Talk to the LTA Safe and Inclusive Tennis Team (020 8487 7000) as soon as possible [Mon-Fri, 9am-5pm].
 If the Safe and Inclusive Tennis Team is unavailable and you want advice before the next working day, call the NSPCC (0808 800 5000) or Parent Line Scotland (0800 028 2233) if your concerns is about a child.
-If your concern is about an adult ask them for details of your Local Authority Adult Social Care Services.
-Hate crime can alternatively be reported through True Vision at www.report-it.org.uk Record Write an objective account of your concerns immediately using the Reporting a Concern Form found in our website Safe and Inclusive Tennis Team within 48 hours of the concern/disclosure (safeandinclusive@lta.org.uk) andinclusive@lta.org.uk) Handlings and any Aliceles was and be asset and by difficulty of the second of the second Handling a concern/disclosure can be emotionally difficult.
+If your concern us about an adult ask them for details of your Local Authority Adult Social Care Services.
+Hate crime can alternatively be reported through True Vision at www.report-it.org.uk Record Write an objective account of your concerns immediately using the Reporting a Concern Form found in our website Safe and Inclusive Tennis Team within 48 hours of the concern/disclosure (safeandinclusive@lta.org.uk) Handling a concern/disclosure can be emotionally difficult.
 If you would like to talk to someone after making a concern/disclosure, contact the LTA Safe and Inclusive Tennis Team by phone 020 8487 7000 or email safeandinclusive@lta.org.uk